What Does it Take to Be a Customer Service Representative?

-There were about 2,784,500 jobs for Customer Service Representative in 2016 (in the United States).
+In 2016, there was an estimated number of 2,784,500 jobs in the United States for Customer Service Representative.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 136,300 new jobs for Customer Service Representative by 2026.
-The BLS estimates 373,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 373,500 job openings in this field each year.

 The states with the most job growth for Customer Service Representative are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Minnesota, or Massachusetts.
 These states have the worst job growth for this type of profession.